Teaching English in Spain: Living in Spain

 Applying for a driver’s license in Spain is not a simple process.
 All non-EU citizens must go through a fairly lengthy application in order to get a Spanish driver’s license.

 Once an IDP (International Driving Permit) has expired, English teachers will need a Spanish driver’s license.
-In order to receive a driving license English teachers must take a driving course, a vision and medical test, a written exam, and an in-car test (a driving instructor’s car must be used for the test).
+In order to receive a driver's license, English teachers must take a driving course, a vision and medical test, a written exam, and an in-car test (a driving instructor’s car must be used for the test).
 The licensing process is known for being both lengthy and expensive; therefore, using public transit, walking, or bicycling may be the best option for most people.
 Not all difficulties are resolved upon receiving a Spanish license as it is nearly impossible to find a parking space in any Spanish city.

 Etiquette in Spain